Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 • Patient-Centered Care: Thorough counseling and shared decision-making throughout the process

-• Local Accessibility: Comprehensive evaluation available in Ahmedabad
+• Local Accessibility: Complete evaluation available in Ahmedabad

 Phase Duration Activities